brokencommit/Video-Speed-Up-Chrome/README.md

 # Video Speed Up Chrome Extension

-This was originally a Tampermonkey script for YouTube.
-Incredibly, it worked on way more sites than I expected.
-Maybe every website casually uses the exact same video player.
+Modifies the playback speed of the first `video` element on the page.
+This was originally a Tampermonkey script used only on YouTube.

 ### Beta POC
 ```